mem48/geocompr/main.md

 #> [1] "data.frame"
 ```

-This can be useful if the geometry column causes problems, e.g. by occupying large amounts of RAM, or when you want to save the non-spatial data.
+This can be useful if the geometry column causes problems, e.g. by occupying large amounts of RAM, or to focus attention on the non-spatial data.
 For most cases, however, there is no harm in keeping the geometry column because non-spatial data operations on `sf` objects act only on the attribute data.
 For this reason, being good at working with attribute data in geographic data is the same being proficient at handling data frames in R.
 For many applications, the most effective and intuitive way of working with data frames is with the **dplyr** package, as we will see in the next